Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

-In this paper, we develop a fundamentally different technique for studying the trace mgf.
-The main idea is to control the \emph{growth} of the trace mgf by bounding its \emph{derivative}.
-To see why we have adopted this strategy, consider a random Hermitian matrix $\mtx{X}$, and observe that the derivative of its trace mgf can be written as
+In this paper, we develop a fundamentally different technique for studying the trace m.g.f.
+The main idea is to control the \emph{growth} of the trace m.g.f. by bounding its \emph{derivative}.
+To see why we have adopted this strategy, consider a random Hermitian matrix $\mtx{X}$, and observe that the derivative of its trace m.g.f. can be written as

 under appropriate regularity conditions.
-This expression has just the form that we need to invoke the method of exchangeable pairs, Lemma~\ref{lem:exchange}, with $\mtx{F}(\mtx{X}) = \econst^{\theta \mtx{X}}$.
+This expression has just the form that we need to invoke the method of exchangeable pairs, Lemma~\ref {lem:exchange}, with $\mtx{F}(\mtx{X}) = \econst^{\theta\mtx{X}}$.
 We obtain

 This formula strongly suggests that we should apply a mean value theorem to control the derivative; we establish the result that we need in Section~\ref{sec:mvti} below.
 Ultimately, this argument leads to a differential inequality for $m'(\theta)$, which we can integrate to obtain an estimate for $m(\theta)$.